Alabama Players to Watch Against Texas A&M-CC - First Round

 Alabama's Last Game

-On Sunday, in its last game, Alabama defeated Texas A&M 82-63.
+On Sunday, in its most recent game, Alabama defeated Texas A&M 82-63.
 With 23 points, Miller was its high scorer.

 |Name